raabuchanan/raabuchanan.github.io/_pages/about.md

 I am an DPhil (PhD) candidate at the University of Oxford in the [Dynamic Robot Systems Lab](https://ori.ox.ac.uk/labs/drs/) under Prof. Maurice Fallon.
 My research focus is on proprioceptive state estimation and localization for legged robots.

 I received my MSc. in Robotics, Systems and Control from ETH Zürich.
 My Master's thesis was done in collaboration with the [CSIRO Data61 Robotics and Autonomous Systems Group](https://research.csiro.au/robotics/) in Brisbane, Australia.
-I was later hired to work as a research engineer at the [Robotic Systems Lab](http://www.rsl.ethz.ch/) of ETH Zurich as a member of Team CERBERUS in the DARPA Subterranean Challenge.
+I was later hired to work as a research engineer at the [Robotic Systems Lab](http://www.rsl.ethz.ch/) of ETH Zurich as a member of the winning Team CERBERUS in the DARPA Subterranean Challenge.

 I received my BEng.
 Honours in Electrical Engineering in 2016 from McGill University in my home city of Montréal, Canada.